siberianfox/g2wiki/Raster-Streaming-Protocol.md

     ```

 #### Pixel Array

-  - Send as many bytes as fit conveniently in a single transmission (ASCII line).
+Send as many bytes as fit conveniently in a single transmission (ASCII line).
 Image content lines do not need to correspond to raster lines - i.e. pixels for adjacent lines can be carried in the same transmission.

-  - Image data is encoded in ASCII using the [ZeroMQ version (Z85) of the base-85 transform (aka ascii85)](https://en.wikipedia.org/wiki/Ascii85).
+  - Image data is encoded in ASCII using the [ZeroMQ (Z85) version of base-85 (aka ascii85)](https://en.wikipedia.org/wiki/Ascii85).
 ASCII85 expands binary data 25% (4 binary bytes into 5 ascii bytes) and is used predominantly in PDF and other renderers, as opposed to base64 which expands 33% (3 into 4).
 The ZeroMQ base-85 encoding algorithm is a string-safe variant of base85.
 By avoiding the double-quote, single-quote, and backslash characters, it can be safely carried as a JSON string value.

   - Example JSON 93 bytes total (including LF) carrying 64 pixels of image data - about 45% expansion over binary
     ```json